Functional equations for orbifold wreath products: Introduction

-In this paper, we extend Tamanoi's generating functional equations for the $\Gamma$--extensions of multiplicative invariants to the case of quotients by compact, connected Lie groups acting locally freely; see Theorem \ref{th-GeneratingFunctionGammaExtensionsFuncEqnNewTheo}.
-For specific multiplicative invariants $\varphi$, these formulas relate the values of an extension of $\varphi$ on the wreath symmetric products $MG(\mathcal{S}_n) = M^n \rtimes G(\mathcal{S}_n)$ to the value of an extension of $\varphi$ on $M\rtimes G$; see Theorems \ref{th-GenerFunctGammaExtensStandardEulerCharacteristic} and \ref{th-GenerFunctGammaExtensEulerSatakeCharacteristic}.
-This generalization requires the extension of the sector decompositions associated to $\Gamma$--sets to this case.
-In addition, we adapt results of Dress and M\"uller \cite{dressmuller} for decomposable functors to demonstrate a relationship between the $\Gamma$--extension of the Euler--Satake characteristic and the $(\Gamma/H)$--extensions for global quotient orbifolds, see Theorem \ref{th-DressMuellerGen}.
+In this paper, we generalize Tamanoi's generating function for the $\Gamma$-extension $\varphi_{\Gamma}$ of a wreath product of a multiplicative invariant $\varphi$ to the case of quotients by compact, connected Lie groups acting locally freely; see Theorem \ref{th-GeneratingFunctionGammaExtensionsFuncEqnNewTheo}.
+This generalizes the generating functions given in \cite{farsiseaton3} from the case where $\varphi$ is the Euler or Euler--Satake characteristic and $\Gamma = \Z^\ell$ to general $\varphi$ and an arbitrary finitely generated discrete group $\Gamma$.
+For specific multiplicative invariants $\varphi$, these formulas relate the values of an extension $\varphi_{\Gamma}$ of $\varphi$ on the wreath symmetric products $ M^n \rtimes G(\mathcal{S}_n)$ to values of extensions $\varphi_{H}$ of $\varphi$ on $M\rtimes G$; see Theorems \ref{th-GenerFunctGammaExtensStandardEulerCharacteristic} and \ref{th-GenerFunctGammaExtensEulerSatakeCharacteristic}.
+These expansion formulas admit both an infinite product and an exponential form.
+For a geometric interpretation, note that if $\Sigma$ is a manifold with fundamental groups $\Gamma$, then each factor in the infinite product corresponds to a connected covering space associated to a finite index subgroup $H$ of $\Gamma$.
+This generalization requires defining sector decompositions associated to $\Gamma$-sets in this generality.
+We illustrate these results by calculating the $\Gamma$-Euler and $\Gamma$-Euler--Satake characteristics, where $\Gamma$ is the fundamental group a closed, orientable surface of positive genus, of wreath symmetric products of an interesting class of orbifold examples that are not global quotients: weighted projective spaces with weights $(m, mn, n)$ where $m$ and $n$ are relatively prime.

+In the last section, emphasizing the exponential form of the wreath product expansions, we introduce for global quotient orbifolds a modification of methods of Dress and M\"uller \cite{dressmuller} for decomposable functors to relate the $\Gamma$-extension of the Euler--Satake characteristic and the $(\Gamma/H)$-extensions, see Theorem \ref{th-DressMuellerGen}.
+Indeed their methods provide a counting algorithm for invariants of exponential type, and using this method, we recover Theorem \ref{th-GenerFunctGammaExtensEulerSatakeCharacteristic} for global quotients.
+Late in the preparation of this paper, the authors became aware of \cite{dressmullerII}, from which the results of this section also follow by choosing the Euler--Satake characteristic as a weight.
+The method of proof is similar to those in \cite{dressmullerII}.